Reminiscenses of a Lost Country |

 In fact, the cinematic narrative conveys its most poignant message in the scene in which a contemporary photograph is literally made to dance by means of a sophisticated montage sequence, thus revealing the context of the adaptation of the indigenous population and their appropriation by the Nazis.

 The film should be understood first and foremost as an almost ethnographic document that does not see itself as a ‘film against the army’ or as a film that threatens with an ecological index finger.
-With the advantage of distance from the officious commemoration hype of last year, Neuwirth's film has become one of the few truly remembering memories.
+With the advantage of distance from the officious commemoration hype of last year, Neuwirth's film has become one of the few truly memorable memories.
 And that is no small thing.

 Constantin Wulff, Der Standard